andrew/ultimate-awesome/README.md

 - [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [discord-resources](https://github.com/DTinker/discord-resources) - A curated list of awesome Discord modding resources.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
+- [Awesome-MLLM-Segmentation](https://github.com/mc-lan/Awesome-MLLM-Segmentation) - A curated list of publications on image and video segmentation leveraging Multimodal Large Language Models (MLLMs), highlighting state-of-the-art methods, innovative applications, and key advancements in the field.
 - [awesome-artificial-intelligence-research](https://github.com/ThyrixYang/awesome-artificial-intelligence-research) - A curated list of Artificial Intelligence (AI) Research, tracks the cutting edge trending of AI research, including recommender systems, computer vision, machine learning, etc.
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [Awesome-HTTPRequestSmuggling](https://github.com/chenjj/Awesome-HTTPRequestSmuggling) - A curated list of awesome blogs and tools about HTTP request smuggling attacks.
 Feel free to contribute!  🍻.